juliogomez/devops/README.md

 * While Telepresence requires you to use root access to run a persistent deployment in your remote cluster, mirrord operates with user-level ephemeral deployments that are automatically created and destroyed.
 * While Telepresence works at the network level (VPN via operator), mirrord works at the pod level.
 This means mirrord offers the ability to supports pods that are not exposed through a service.
 * With Telepresence you usually run Docker containers for your local deployment, while mirrord allows you to run your code on the local process level.
-* mirrord is easier to run, with no config around mount points or environment variables
+* mirrord is easier to run, with no config around mount points or environment variables.
 * Besides its native CLI, mirrord also offers plugins for IDEs like IntelliJ and VS Code, which makes it really convenient to use for developers.

 <p align="center">